North Carolina Tar Heels men's basketball

 From the Tar Heels' first season in 1910–11 through the start of the 2021–22 season, the program has amassed a .735 all-time winning percentage (second highest all-time), winning 2,294 games and losing 829 games in 111-plus seasons.
 The Tar Heels also have the most consecutive 20-win seasons, with 31 from the 1970–71 season through the 2000–01 season.
 On March 2, 2010, North Carolina became the second college basketball program to reach 2,000 wins in its history.
 The Tar Heels are currently 3rd all-time in wins.
 The Tar Heels are one of only four Division I men's basketball programs to have achieved 2,000 victories.
 Kentucky, Kansas, and Duke are the other three.

-Carolina has played 174 games in the NCAA Tournament.
-The Tar Heels have appeared in the NCAA Tournament championship game twelve times, and have been in a record twenty-one NCAA Tournament Final Fours.
-The Tar Heels have been selected to the NCAA Tournament 51 times (second-most all-time), and have amassed 130 victories (most all-time).
+Carolina has played 182 games in the NCAA Tournament.
+The Tar Heels have appeared in the NCAA Tournament championship game twelve times, and have been in a record 21 NCAA Tournament Final Fours.
+The Tar Heels have been selected to the NCAA Tournament 53 times (second-most all-time), and have amassed 133 victories (most all-time).
 North Carolina won the National Invitation Tournament (NIT) in 1971, and has appeared in two NIT Finals with six appearances in the NIT Tournament.
-Additionally, the team has been the No. 1 seed in the NCAA tournament seventeen times, the latest being in 2019 (most No. 1 seeds all-time).
+Additionally, the team has been the No. 1 seed in the NCAA tournament eighteen times, the latest being in 2024 (most No. 1 seeds all-time).

-North Carolina has been ranked in the top 25 of the AP Poll an all-time record 927 weeks, has beaten AP No. 1 ranked teams a record fourteen times, has the most 25-win seasons with 38, and has the most consecutive top-three ACC regular season finishes with 37.
+North Carolina has been ranked in the top 25 of the AP Poll an all-time record 927 weeks, has beaten AP No. 1 ranked teams 14 times, has the most 25-win seasons with 38, and has the most consecutive top-three ACC regular season finishes with 37.
 North Carolina has ended the season ranked in the top 25 of the AP Poll 51 times and in the top 25 of the Coaches' Poll 53 times.
 Furthermore, the Tar Heels have finished the season ranked No. 1 in the AP Poll six times and ranked No. 1 in Coaches' Poll seven times.
 In 2008, the Tar Heels received the first unanimous preseason No. 1 ranking in the history of either the Coaches' Poll or the AP Poll.